RayhanMahmud256/GitRepoFinder/README.md

 Statemanagement is one of the main features of the gitfinder.
 To develop this app, i used provider statemanagement architehture.
 Which is one of the most used statemanager in flutter.

 <h2>Working Process</h2>
 At the starting of the application, gitfinder takes a keyword from the user.
-Then, by clicking on search button.<br><br>
+Then, by clicking on search button.

-This app find the repositories related to that keyword.
-Then by simply going down user can get more repositories.<br>
+This will app find the repositories related to that keyword.
+Then by simply going down user can get more repositories.

 If user wants to see the details related to a repository, they have to simply click on that listtile.
-It will show related data about the repository.<br>
+It will show related data about the repository.

 <h2>User Interface</h2>
 <br>